Facilities

 Reference Collections

-We have a wide range of reference material for teaching and research, including the zooarchaeology teaching collection (focusing on domesticates), historic and prehistoric artefacts (including glass, ceramics, metals), Roman pottery collections, and an extensive range of archaeological sediment micromorphology and microfossil material from the Near East, UK and the Americas.
+We have a wide range of reference material for teaching and research, including the zooarchaeology teaching collection (focusing on domesticates), historic and prehistoric artefacts (including glass, ceramics, metals), Roman pottery collections, and an extensive range of microfossil material from the UK.
 Our research room is also home to our human osteology collection.

 Other analytical facilities